 Step 4

 Add olive oil in a constant stream until the basil pesto has a super creamy texture.
+This recipe makes about a cup of pesto.

-What Do You Eat Pesto With?
+What Do You Eat Homemade Pesto Sauce With?

-Use as a salad dressing in pasta salads like pesto tortellini pasta salad or orzo pesto salad.
+- Use as a salad dressing in pasta salads like pesto tortellini pasta salad or orzo pesto salad.

-Leftover pesto is delicious to mix into chicken sausage pasta or red potatoes to use as a sauce.
+- Leftover pesto is delicious to mix into chicken sausage pasta or red potatoes to use as a sauce.

-Adds so much flavor to your favorite pasta as a pasta sauce or as a sandwich spread.
+- Adds so much flavor to your favorite pasta as a pasta sauce or as a sandwich spread.

-Use as a pizza sauce in place of tomato sauce.
+- Use as a pizza sauce in place of tomato sauce.

-Add a thin layer of olive oil to the top and serve as a dip with vegetables or bread.
+- Add a thin layer of olive oil to the top and serve as a dip with vegetables or bread.

 Make Ahead, Storage, and Freezing

-Make Ahead: Dairy-free pesto be made up to one week in advance and stored in the refrigerator until ready to use.
+Make Ahead: Dairy-free pesto can be made up to one week in advance and stored in the refrigerator until ready to use.

 How to Freeze Dairy-Free Basil Pesto

-Once the dairy-free pesto is made, carefully pour or spoon the pesto into silicone ice cube trays.
+- Once the dairy-free pesto is made, carefully pour or spoon the pesto into silicone ice cube trays.

-Place the trays into the freezer for about one hour to harden.
+- Place the trays into the freezer for about one hour to harden.
 Once frozen, remove the pesto cubes from the trays and place them into a freezer-proof container like a freezer bag.

-Store in the freezer for up to 6 months.
+- Store in the freezer for up to 6 months.
 The pesto cubes make easy portioning a breeze.

 Expert Tips

-Toast walnuts in a pan on the stove or in the oven at 350F for 6-8 minutes for a deeper flavor.
+- Toast walnuts in a pan on the stove or in the oven at 350F for 6-8 minutes for a deeper flavor.

 Other Recipe FAQS